 However, until such time as novel technological solutions are in place, ML/FT risks are typically addressed by imposing strict AML/KYC requirements on "gatekeepers" such as VA exchangers and other FIs.
-However, according to the Impact Assessment of the European Commission of July 2016, depending on the evolution of the network of acceptance of VAs, there might come a point in time when there will no longer be a need to convert VAs back into fiat currency if VAs become widely accepted and used.
+However, according to the Impact Assessment of the European Commission of July 2016,9 depending on the evolution of the network of acceptance of VAs, there might come a point in time when there will no longer be a need to convert VAs back into fiat currency if VAs become widely accepted and used.
 This presents a critical challenge in itself, insofar as it will reduce the number of "touchpoints" (i.e., conversion points from VA to fiat, exchangers, etc.) with the traditional intermediated financial services sector and thereby limit the opportunities for ML/FT risk mitigation through regulation of defined intermediaries.
-The updated FATF Recommendations, however, significantly extended the scope of entities subject to AML/CFT regulation by ensuring that not only VA activities that intersect with and provide gateways to and from the traditional regulated financial system (in particular VA exchangers), but also crypto-to-crypto exchange platforms, ICO issuers, custodial wallets and other related service providers, are regulated for AML/CFT purposes (see "Current international initiatives, FATF", below).
+The updated FATF Recommendations, however, significantly extended the scope of entities subject to AML/CFT regulation by ensuring that not only VA activities that intersect with and provide gateways to and from the traditional regulated financial system (in particular VA exchangers), but also cryptoto-crypto exchange platforms, ICO issuers, custodial wallets and other related service providers, are regulated for AML/CFT purposes (see "Current international initiatives, FATF", below).
+As new types of VAs and related services such as decentralised finance ("DeFi") emerge, the Updated Guidance further extends the scope of entities subject to AML/CFT regulation by clarifying the status of stablecoins, decentralised exchanges, decentralised or distributed applications ("DApps"), VA escrow services, kiosk providers, but also entities involved with non-fungible tokens, DeFi protocols, P2P platforms as well as self-hosted wallet providers.